CI-CMG/water-column-sonar-ui/README.md

  - prototype knowledge graph query
  - add link to echofish tagged releases
  - capture echopype provenance
+ - constrain the input Sv Range Minimum dB to be less than Maximum dB
  - open and add "speed" to zarr --> needs to be manually written to zarr stores
  - get zoom working
  - add toggle from UTC/local-time --> need to get moment library working